nottrobin/robinwinslow.uk/_posts/2015-03-05-a-seachange-in-front-end-best-practice.md

 Importantly, Matt Wilcox points out that in an HTTP/2 world, these practices might actually slow down your website, for the following reasons:

 - If you serve concatenated CSS, Javascript or image files, it's likely you're sending more content than you strictly need to for each page
-- Serving assets from different domains prevents HTTP/2 from reusing existing connections, forcing it to open extra ones.
+- Serving assets from different domains prevents HTTP/2 from reusing existing connections, forcing it to open extra ones

 But not yet...
 ===